 Utah law says that business owners in certain professions that require licensure (such as doctors, lawyers, architects, and accountants) who want to offer their services under the LLC structure can form a professional limited liability company, or PLLC.
 While a PLLC doesn’t protect you from personal malpractice lawsuits, it can help protect you from suits against any other members of your PLLC.
 If you’re in a licensed profession, check with your licensing agency or board to see if it requires you to form a PLLC.

 There are only a few states that allow formation of Series LLCs, and Utah is one of them.
-A Series LLC is when you register a main LLC, as well as one or more offshoot LLCs.
+A Utah series LLC is when you register a main LLC, as well as one or more offshoot LLCs.
 A common example of when Series LLCs are applicable is when an entrepreneur owns multiple rental properties and wishes to separate the liability of each property.

 Utah is also one of a few states that allow low-profit LLCs, or L3Cs.
 According to the Utah Division of Corporations and Commercial Code, an L3C “significantly furthers the accomplishments of one or more charitable or educational purposes within the meaning of Section 170(c)(2)(b).”